A graze. A minor wound in which the surface of the skin or a mucous membrane has been worn away by rubbing or scraping.

 - Enhanced single room (with en-suite facilities and ventilated lobby)

 En-suite facilities should contain a shower, WC and a general wash-hand basin.

 - En-suite single-bed room

-A room with space for one patient and containing a bed; locker/wardrobe, clinical wash-hand basin, en-suite shower, WC and wash-hand basin.
+A room with space for one patient with en-suite facilities.

 - Exceptional infection episode

 A single case of an infection that has severe outcomes for an individual patient OR has major infection control/public health implications e.g. infectious diseases of high consequence such as extensively drug resistant tuberculosis (XDR-TB).